CRI-iAtlas/iatlas-data/README.md

-# sage-iatlas-data
+# iAtlas-Data

-Data for the iAtlas app.

-Shiny-iAtlas is an interactive web portal that provides multiple analysis modules to visualize and explore immune response characterizations across cancer types.
+The iAtlas app is an interactive web portal that provides multiple analysis modules to visualize and explore immune response characterizations across cancer types.
 The app is hosted on shinyapps.io at [https://isb-cgc.shinyapps.io/shiny-iatlas/](https://isb-cgc.shinyapps.io/shiny-iatlas/) and can also be accessed via the main CRI iAtlas page at [http://www.cri-iatlas.org/](http://www.cri-iatlas.org/).

+This repository contains the source data for building the database iAtlas uses.
+The code in this repository consumes the source data, partially-verifies it and builds the database.

+## iAtlas-App and iAtlas-Data

+This app is spit into two repositories:

+- [iatlas-app](https://github.com/CRI-iAtlas/iatlas-app) - for all the shiny-app R
+- [iatlas-data](https://github.com/CRI-iAtlas/iatlas-data) - for all the iatlas-related data, DB-creation and DB-populating code (this coderepository)

+Follow the instructions below to create and populate your local database.
+Then, if you want to also run the iatlas-app, clone that repository and follow it's README to get started.

 ## Install